 Whether you choose a table for two by the window with lakeside views or our breakfast in bed option, breakfast sets the tone for the rest of your day.
 Perhaps your schedule calls for an early departure?
 No worries.
 Coffee and baked goods are ready for the taking by 7:00 AM.
 Breakfast service beings at 8:00 AM, but if you want to sleep in a bit, we serve until 9:30 AM.

 With the smell of fresh coffee brewing and bacon or sausage wafting from the kitchen, our full-service breakfast will be hard to resist.
-Sometimes it’s sweet.
-Sometimes it’s savory, but always, always as fresh as it can possibly be.
+Every day we offer a savory option, a sweet option and eggs to order.
+No matter what you choose, it’s always as fresh as it can possibly be.
 We’ve scoured the neighborhood for the best of the best and pride ourselves on finding purveyors whose passion meets our own.
 We believe in transparency, so if you want to know where your food is coming from when you dine at the Wolf Cove Inn, here’s what you can expect.

 Food Sources at Wolf Cove Inn

 #1 – Meat from A Wee Bit Farm in Orland